Day 3 at Wichita Mountains: Roadrunners and White-Tailed Deer

 Just at sunrise, I decided to follow the same route as I had the previous day, driving west from the campground.
 Almost immediately, I encountered numerous white-tailed deer.
 The majority were does and fawns, and I was lucky enough to capture plenty of photos, including a few up-close shots that I’m really happy with.
 Their gentle presence against the soft morning light made for some beautiful moments.

-A White-tailed Doe Close-up - Wichita Mountains Wildlife Refuge
+White-tailed doe photographed at sunrise at Wichita Mountains Wildlife Refuge

-A White-tailed Doe Close-up – Wichita Mountains Wildlife Refuge
+White-tailed fawn with faded spots at Wichita Mountains Wildlife Refuge

 The Roadrunner in the Tree

 In yesterday’s post, I mentioned spotting a Greater Roadrunner stripping bark from a tree.
-You can read about that encounter here: Morning Elk Bugles and Wildlife Wonders at Wichita Mountains.
+I wrote more about that encounter in my post on elk bugling and wildlife activity at the refuge.
 Today, I drove by the same spot and noticed the same roadrunner, perched in a nearby cedar tree.
 This time, it was grooming itself, just relaxing in the tree.

 This behavior puzzled me a bit because I’m used to seeing roadrunners on the ground, not hanging out in trees.
 So I did a little digging and found out that while they are primarily ground-dwellers, roadrunners occasionally make use of trees for specific reasons: